MFA in Writing

 Fellowship Support

-All admitted students receive a fellowship of $29,500 per academic year, plus total coverage of tuition.
-The fellowship is paid monthly through the fall and spring semesters.
-In addition to the annual fellowships, the Michener Center also provides each Fellow with a stipend for health insurance and a summer stipend of $3000.
+All admitted students receive a fellowship of $30,000 per academic year and a summer stipend of $4000 for a $34,000 total annual award.
+In addition to the annual fellowship, the Michener Center also provides each Fellow with a stipend for health insurance that covers the cost of the individual student health insurance plan (approximately $4,000 annually), directly pays required tuition (approximately $9000 annual value), and provides the opportunity for a conference attendance grant of up to $1000 per academic year.
 Support is renewed each year with satisfactory progress towards the degree.